control-toolbox/OptimalControl.jl/docs/src/tutorial-nlp.md

 nlp = get_nlp(docp)
 ```

-You could then use the solver of your choice to solve it.
+We can now use the solver of our choice to solve it.

+## Resolution of the NLP problem

-For an example we use the `ipopt` solver from [`NLPModelsIpopt.jl`](https://github.com/JuliaSmoothOptimizers/NLPModelsIpopt.jl) package to solve the NLP problem.
+For a first example we use the `ipopt` solver from [`NLPModelsIpopt.jl`](https://github.com/JuliaSmoothOptimizers/NLPModelsIpopt.jl) package to solve the NLP problem.

 ```@example main
 using NLPModelsIpopt

 nlp_sol = ipopt(get_nlp(docp); print_level=4, mu_strategy="adaptive", tol=1e-8, sb="yes")
 nothing # hide
 ```

-Then we can rebuild and plot an OCP solution (note that the multipliers are optional, but the OCP costate will not be retrieved if the multipliers are not provided).
+Then we can rebuild and plot an optimal control problem solution (note that the multipliers are optional, but the OCP costate will not be retrieved if the multipliers are not provided).

 ```@example main
 sol = build_solution(docp, primal=nlp_sol.solution, dual=nlp_sol.multipliers)
 plot(sol)
 ```

+## Initial guess

 An initial guess, including warm start, can be passed to [`direct_transcription`](@ref) the same way as for `solve`.